vislies/2019/gallery/index.md

 </a>

 Although bar charts can be an effective mode for visualizing data, we have seen them abused in many ways.
-[David Pugmire] presented a bar chart that contains one of the most nonsensical uses of bars so far.
+[Dave Pugmire] presented a bar chart that contains one of the most nonsensical uses of bars so far.

 This image is a quick camera shot of a local weather forecast.
 It features a prediction of rain the following Sunday.